 '''

-WITH x AS (SELECT FROM dist WHERE dist.value > 10)
+WITH cte AS (SELECT FROM dist)

-SELECT FROM ref LEFT JOIN x USING (id);
+SELECT FROM cte WHERE EXISTS (SELECT 1 FROM local WHERE local.a = cte.a);

 '''

 Remember that the coordinator will send the results of the CTE to all workers which require it for processing.
 Thus it's best to either add the most specific filters and limits to the inner query as possible, or else aggregate the table.
 That reduces the network overhead which such a query can cause.
 More about this in Subquery/CTE Network Overhead.